City of Rochester Marina Site Research

 and a killer landslide that happened just about a year ago on March 22, 2014.
 Although the Marina Site does not

-resemble the size of this landslide, it does resemble the base materials and its
+resemble the size of this landslide, it does resemble the base materials and its water content which is critical to the

 start of any slide.